gjeschke/MMMx/docs/source/rigi.rst

     *   ``length`` maximum length in Angstroem, up to 6*nucleotides Remarks
     *   the anchor nucleotides must exist in rigid bodies
-    *   slightly shorter lengths, e.g. 16 instead of 18 for two missing nucleotides, improve success rate of FlexRNA
+    *   slightly shorter lengths, e.g. 16 instead of 18 for two missing nucleotides, improve success rate of FlexRNA, but may miss solutions with strongly extended RNA

 ``parallel``
 ---------------------------------